ppy/osu-wiki/wiki/Help_Centre/en.md

 #### I've paid for a supporter tag, but still have not received it!

-**Depending on what payment service you used (Paypal or Xsolla), there may be a slight delay in the processing of your payment before it reaches us.**
+**Depending on what payment service you used (PayPal or Xsolla), there may be a slight delay in the processing of your payment before it reaches us.**

 Usually, these issues resolve themselves within a few hours, and our systems will automatically apply your tag to your account.

 If it has been over 24 hours and you still do not have your supporter tag, please email [support@ppy.sh](mailto:support@ppy.sh) and let us know about your problem.

-Make sure to include any receipts that you received during the process (paypal transaction IDs, Xsolla receipts, etc) - these help us a lot in tracking down what happened to your payment!
+Make sure to include any receipts that you received during the process (PayPal transaction IDs, Xsolla receipts, etc) - these help us a lot in tracking down what happened to your payment!

 ### Restriction